tma0si3/cr-examples/vehicle-simulator/README.md

-# Bosch IoT Central Registry - Example Vehicle Simulator
+# Bosch IoT Things - Example Vehicle Simulator

-This example shows how to integrate devices information using Java with the CR.
+This example shows how to integrate devices information using Java with Bosch IoT Things.

 **Notice:** Currently this demo uses the REST API for the updating the properties of Features of Things.
-As soon as the CR supports updating feature properties using the CR-Integration Client for Java this can be changed.
+As soon as Bosch IoT Things supports updating feature properties using the CR Integration Client for Java this can be changed.

 # Build